Do Go On - 163 - WW2 Badass Audie Murphy

 I'm just that good.

-You got seagull on the brain.
+You got Seagull on the brain.

-I just had some chips.
+I'm also all I'm thinking about, I just had some chips.

-Have you been watching Shrek?
+You've been watching Shrek?

 Yeah, I love it.